-Language Inference in Medicine
+Language inference in medicine

-I use machine learning and natural language processing to solve problems with clinical data.
+Chaitanya Shivade is a research staff member at IMB Research, where he uses machine learning and natural language processing to solve problems with clinical data.

 Leave a Comment or Question